Skip to main content

 Overview

-Design at Brunel is ranked 8th in the UK by QS World University Rankings by subject 2022.
-Our graduates are high earners - The Guardian University Guide 2024 ranks Brunel design graduates top in the UK for earnings after 15 months, while government figures also show Brunel design graduates rank no.1 for graduate earnings in the UK.*
+The Guardian University Guide 2024 ranks Brunel design graduates top in the UK for career after 15 months, while government figures also show Brunel design graduates rank no.1 for graduate earnings in the UK.*

 Design at Brunel is all about realising fantastic ideas in the real world.
 Our Product Design Engineering BSc degree is for creative thinkers who are also comfortable with logical reasoning and who enjoy deeper analysis of functional and technical design challenges, principally focused on industrially-manufactured products.
 The course spans design and engineering, meaning you can develop products and systems with good form and function.